'National state of disaster will be reinstated if the pandemic worsens'

 Ramaphosa said the government had put in place transitional measures for a period of 30 days that make the wearing of face masks compulsory, except for outdoor events.

 During her media briefing, Dlamini-Zuma said: “The remaining restrictions only continue for the next 30 days.
-However, if the pandemic were to escalate again and reach a level where it’s classed as a disaster, the Disaster Management Act can still be utilised.”
+However, if the pandemic were to escalate again and reach a level where it’s classed as a disaster, the Disaster Management Act can still be utilised.

 “If we wear masks, wash our hands, and do what needs to be done, we’ll avoid a situation where the pandemic becomes a disaster again.
 But, in that event, we would have to bring back the state of disaster.”